rishal-hurbans/The-REST-Architectural-Style/README.md

 The one downside of JSON is that it is not as rigorous as XML, but there are some efforts underway such as JSON-HAL which defines a conventional REST message format and JSON Schema which is similar to XSD for XML and can be used to define the structure of JSON resources.

 ### Message Formats: HAL
-Hypertext Application Language defines a strucutre for Resource representations.
+Hypertext Application Language defines a structure for Resource representations.
 You still have your resource state as the root of the object as you used to, but it requires you to add a links section and specifies how to embed resources inside another resource.
 This diagram illustrates the concept quite nicely:

 ![HAL Resource](https://raw.githubusercontent.com/rishal-hurbans/Robust-REST-Architectures/master/images/rest-links.jpg)